-- Chem 3110 - Chemical Systems I - 3 quarter hours Advanced discussion of modern concepts in organic chemistry; bonding, stereochemistry, reaction mechanisms.
-Prerequisites: CHEM 2453 or equivalent & 1 year of physical chemistry
+- Chem 3110 - Chemical Systems I - 3 quarter hours.
+Advanced discussion of modern concepts in organic chemistry; bonding, stereochemistry, reaction mechanisms.

-- Chem 3120 - Chemical Systems II - 3 quarter hours Interpretation of trends in the chemistry of the elements in terms of orbital interactions.
-Most examples will be taken from the 3d transition metals and the boron and carbon groups Prerequisites: CHEM 3110 & 3310
+- Chem 3120 - Chemical Systems II - 3 quarter hours.
+Interpretation of trends in the chemistry of the elements in terms of orbital interactions.
+Most examples will be taken from the 3d transition metals and the boron and carbon groups.

-- Chem 3130 - Chemical Systems III - 3 quarter hours This is an advanced level physical biochemistry course.
+- Chem 3130 - Chemical Systems III - 3 quarter hours.
+This is an advanced level physical biochemistry course.
 The course will focus on kinetic, thermodynamic and dynamic aspects of biopolymers, and will delineate the relationship of these properties to the mechanism and function of biological macromolecules.
-Prerequisites: CHEM 3620, CHEM 3811, and CHEM 3812 or equivalent

-- Chem 3310 - Molecular Structure and Energetics I - 3 quarter hours Topics to be covered are fundamentals of quantum chemistry, introduction to symmetry, and molecular structure of small and large systems.
-Prerequisites: 1 year of physical chemistry
+- Chem 3310 - Molecular Structure and Energetics I - 3 quarter hours.
+Topics to be covered are fundamentals of quantum chemistry, introduction to symmetry, and molecular structure of small and large systems.

-- Chem 3320 - Molecular Structure and Energetics II - 3 quarter hours This is a course on computational methods in chemistry.
-Prerequisites: 1 year of physical chemistry
+- Chem 3320 - Molecular Structure and Energetics II - 3 quarter hours.
+This is a course on computational methods in chemistry.

-- Seminar And Independent Study/Research A student in the M.A. degree program presents a technical seminar to the chemistry department.
+A student in the M.A.
+Degree program presents one technical seminar to the chemistry department.
 Along with this requirement, a minimum of six credit hours of independent study and/or research, approved by the student's advisory committee, is required.